chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 was the key.
 It wasn't obvious to me in the beginning how the D(h) - the normal distribution function - was suppose to be handled.

-THe diffuse component doesn't use cosine weighted sampling.
-The weighting towards the middle of hemisphere pulls too much on the structured of the IBL ahd "diffuse" gets lost.
+The diffuse component doesn't use cosine weighted sampling.
+The weighting towards the middle of hemisphere pulls too much on the structured of the IBL and diffuse began to look more like specular - which wasn't desirable.

 There are no punctual lights in this sample, all the lighting is done via IBL.
 Punctual lights might get added later.